 With so many choices on the market right now, it can sometimes be hard to choose the right smoker that you want.
 It takes time and research before you can decide which is the best.

-Thankfully, companies have been making improvements and innovations to narrow down choices like KBQ’s C-60 Pit which is a truly amazing smoker.
+Thankfully, companies have been making improvements and innovations to narrow down choices, like KBQ’s C-60 Pit, a truly amazing smoker.

 The KBQ C-60 uses real firewood instead of gas, pellets, or charcoal.
 Just plain logs cut into smaller pieces to fit in the firebox of this amazing machine.

-If you want to have that authentic smoky taste seep in every cut of meat, then as early as this part of the post, we encourage you to purchase this smoker for a unique cooking experience.
+If you want to have that authentic smoky taste seep in every cut of meat, then we encourage you to purchase this smoker for a unique cooking experience as early as this part of the post.

-The years spent on research and development has brought us this cutting edge design that features simplicity without removing the quality of its performance.
+The years spent on research and development have brought us this cutting-edge design that features simplicity without removing its performance quality.